-More than 700 items are up for sale at the auction, which Christie's estimates could bring in as much as €300 million ($384 million).
+More than 700 items were up for sale at the auction, which Christie's estimated could bring in as much as €300 million ($384 million).
 In the end it fetched 50 percent more.

 "It is one of the most sumptuous private collections of our time, a French paragon of quality and taste," Christie's said of the auction.